 A leave of absence without pay is possible with the approval of the Chancellor and the UNC Asheville Board of Trustees.
-Leave requests are initiated at the department or program level and proceed through the chair or director to the Office of the Vice Chancellor of Academic Affairs.
-The VCAA makes a recommendation to the Chancellor.
+Leave requests are initiated at the department or program level and proceed through the chair or director to the program area Dean and the Provost and VCAA.
+The Provost and VCAA makes a recommendation to the Chancellor.

 4.3 Working Conditions

 4.3.1 Academic Regalia

 Faculty are expected to wear academic regalia at commencement and special ceremonies such as installation of the Chancellor and at the Fall Convocation.
 Academic regalia may be rented through the UNC Asheville Bookstore.

 4.3.3 Attendance at Faculty Meetings and Formal Exercises

 Faculty are expected to attend all formal exercises such as commencement, convocation, departmental faculty meetings, assigned committee meetings, and scheduled duty during registration days.
 If a faculty member for some reason cannot meet his/her scheduled responsibilities he/she is to notify the Department Chair/Program Director or Committee Chair.

 All full-time faculty members are expected to attend all called faculty meetings.
 The Department Chair is to be notified if a faculty member cannot attend a meeting of the faculty.
 Faculty meetings are called at the beginning and end of each academic semester plus at the end of the summer session.